Content: Behavior Based Coaching, Change, behavioral change

 In traditional coaching the participants shortly revert to habitual patterns at the conclusion of the coaching cycle.
 It's an expensive venture for a short-term "buzz."
 Thus, the challenge for coaching professionals is to enhance organizational effectiveness with a behavioral change and learning model that strengthens and sustains individuals in their behavioral competencies.

 The rapid acquisition of lasting personal skills and learning acquisition is an essential challenge facing all organizations.
 Training alone cannot ensure competence.
-It simply comes down to changing a person's behavioral patterns—what people do and don’t do to make the acquisition of each new skill a reality.
+It simply comes down to changing a person's behavioral patterns—what people do and don’t do to make the acquisition of each new skill a reality and how they can fulfil their potential.

-Behavior based coaching has its foundation in the objective and reliable science of psychology:
+Behavior based coaching has its foundation in the applied behavioral sciences:

 The applied behavioral sciences provide a method for understanding the behavioral side of coaching.
 The behavioral sciences provide us with a rigorous way to approach the people side of the change process and show us how to understand and successfully work with behavior if we analyze the factors that influence the behavior.